agormp/sumt/README.md

    Max memory used: 32.92 MB.

+   Number of leaves on tree:           9
    Different topologies seen:         16
-   Different bipartitions seen:       15 (theoretical maximum: 96) Bipartitions in Consensus tree:     7 (theoretical maximum: 7)
+   Different bipartitions seen:       15 (theoretical maximum: 96) Bipartitions in Consensus tree:     6 (theoretical maximum: 6)
                                          (tree is fully resolved - no polytomies)

    Consensus tree has been explicitly rooted